pra85/Front-End-Performance-Checklist/README.md

 * ![Low][low] means that the item has a **low** priority and impact on your project.
 * ![Medium][medium] means that the item has a **medium** priority and impact on your project.
 You shouldn't avoid tackling that item.
 * ![High][high] means that the item has a **high** priority and impact on your project.
-You can't avoid following that rules and do the corrections appropriates.
+You can't avoid following that rule and implement the corrections recommended.

 ### Performance tools